Loading

 Governor of Albay (2022–present)

 Five months into his second term as Vice-Governor, Lagman assumed the governorship by operation of law on December 1, 2022.
-This was due to a permanent vacancy in the position of Governor when his immediate predecessor Noel E. Rosal was disqualified with finality by the COMELEC en banc for violating the election law imposing a 45-day campaign spending ban.
+This was due to a permanent vacancy in the position of Governor when his immediate predecessor Noel Rosal was disqualified with finality by the COMELEC en banc for violating the election law imposing a 45-day campaign spending ban.

 Lagman in July 2023, became a member of incumbent President Bongbong Marcos' political party, the Partido Federal ng Pilipinas.

 In October 2024, Lagman filed his candidacy to run for governor in his own right in the 2025 Philippine general election.
+However, he later announced his withdrawal from the race on December 5, 2024, and declared support for Noel Rosal's comeback attempt as governor.

 Suspension